Kent27/docs-emobiq/document/function/App/comment/comment.md

 ## Description

-A note for developers to refer to during development stage.
+Provides a note for developers to refer to during development stage.

 ## Input / Parameter